talestonini/talestonini.com-v0.5/src/main/resources/pages/About.md

 ##A note on data privacy and transparency
 My website is hosted by **Firebase** (a platform that is owned by Google) and has **Google Analytics** enabled, so that I can track visits to my pages and posts.
-I also allow visitors to login via some social media platforms (GitHub, Twitter, Google and Facebook), which allows visitors to leave comments on the posts and, in the near future, to like them too.
+I also allow visitors to login via some social media platforms (GitHub, Twitter, Google and Facebook), which allows visitors to leave comments on the posts and soon to leave likes on them too.
 I do not do anything special or malicious with the data I collect about visitors and visits, other than satisfy my own curiosity about which posts attract more attention.
-For the sake of full transparency, this is what I
+For the sake of full transparency, this is what I collect:
-collect:

-- Count of visits per page (not linked to visitor);
+- Count of visits per page (not linked to visitors);
-- Personal identifiers that visitors utilise in their social accounts used to log into my website;
+- Personal identifiers that visitors utilise in their social media accounts used to log into my website;
-- Comments (and likes in the future) left on the posts by logged in visitors.
+- Comments (and soon likes) left on the posts by logged-in visitors.